ymotongpoo/vsc-licenser/README.md

 If this setting is set as `true`, licenser will disable auto-insertion of license header on creation of new file.

 ## Call to action

 ### Report issues

 Finally the author bought Windows 10 machine, and he can test the app by himself!
 For bug reporting, please create a ticket on [GitHub repository](https://github.com/ymotongpoo/vsc-licenser/issues).

 ### Pull requests

 This repository is mainly developed under 'develop' branch, so please make pull requests there, not to 'master' branch.

 ## Changelogs

-See all changelogs in [CHANGELOG](https://github.com/ymotongpoo/vsc-licenser/blob/master/CHANGELOG.md).
+See all changes in [CHANGELOG](https://github.com/ymotongpoo/vsc-licenser/blob/master/CHANGELOG.md).

 ## Contributors

 Thank you for contributions to "licenser".

 * @aodag